-In 2013, inflation is again forecast to be stubbornly high and above the governments inflation target; like the past few years, this inflation will be due to a combination of cost push factors – rising university fees, energy prices, food prices.
+In 2013, inflation is again forecast to be stubbornly high and above the government’s inflation target; as the past few years, this inflation will be due to a combination of cost-push factors – rising university fees, energy prices, food prices.
 The bank is getting used to being detached about cost-push inflation.
 But, it means the squeeze on real incomes and living standards will remain – another factor making economic recovery difficult.

 In the longer term, the Bank still expect inflation to fall back down to 2%.
 But, cost-push inflationary pressures can be hard to predict.